kenf1/bytes-radar/README.md

 > [!TIP]
 > The Free Tier of Cloudflare Workers has a **20s request timeout limit** (wall time).
 Analysis of large repositories may fail due to this limitation.
 Consider upgrading to Cloudflare Workers Pro or using alternative deployment methods for processing large repositories.

-For detailed deployment instructions and API documentation, see [DEPLOYMENT.md](docs/DEPLOYMENT.md).
+For detailed deployment instructions and API documentation, see [DEPLOYMENT GUIDE](docs/DEPLOYMENT.md).

-## Usage Environments
+## Contributing

-### CLI

-See the CLI Options section below for command-line usage.
+We welcome contributions!
+Please see [CONTRIBUTING GUIDE](docs/CONTRIBUTING.md) for guidelines.